Internet in Australia: National Broadband Network

 The National Broadband Network was initially a fibre to the home (FTTH) open-access network in planning and trial operation in Australia by the federal government.
 The national broadband network aimed to provide up to 1000 Mbit/s speeds and to connect to 93% of Australian households and businesses.
 This has since been revised under a Coalition government to a Mixed-Technology system relying largely on Australia's existing and largely deprecated Copper networks.
 This revision aims for 25 Mbit/s to 100 Mbit/s, with consumer reports ranging from 1 Mbit/s to 100 Mbit/s.
 The Australian government had previously called for proposals to build a Fibre to the Node (FTTN) broadband network providing download speeds up to 100 and upload speeds up to 40Megabits per second.
 The government also utilises fixed wireless technology and satellite technology to provide fast broadband connection in rural and remote areas.
 Fixed wireless provides speeds up to 50/20 Mbit/s.
 Satellite technology uses sky muster communication satellite which was launched in October 2015 to provide fast broadband in very remote area.
 It provides speeds up to 25/5 Mbit/s.
 The network will be the largest single infrastructure investment in Australia's history.
 In February 2017, the Federal Government of Australia funded the project for the NBN in order to build a mixed technology network.

 Security

 Cyber attacks

-In 2016, the Government released Australia's Cyber Security Strategy.
+In 2016, the government released the cyber security strategy.

-In June 2020 Prime Minister Scott Morrison revealed that Australian organisations, including governments and businesses, and key infrastructure were being targeted by a sophisticated foreign state-based hacker.
+In June 2020 prime minister Scott Morrison revealed that Australian organisations, including governments and businesses, and key infrastructure were being targeted by a sophisticated foreign state-based hacker.

+In January 2024, Russian hackers launched a major attack on Australian government departments and agencies.
+This attack, considered Australia's largest government cyberattack to date, resulted in the theft of 2.5 million documents from 65 different government entities.
+The hackers gained access by infiltrating an Australian law firm that worked with the government.